Come and savour the 1884 culinary experience.

-Welcome to Yorkshire’s White Rose Awards – Finalist
+Welcome to Yorkshire’s White Rose Awards – Finalist, 2016

 Plenty of seating outside when the weather is fine, enabling diners to eat alfresco.
 The building is very much in keeping with its theme, dark interior well-lit with candles and low lighting.
-Itis the ideal setting for a Tapas bar, lovely furnishings and a clever table lay out including several raised booths gives you the feeling of an intimate dining experience, the restaurant is well laid out and comfortable.
+Lovely furnishings and a clever table lay-out including several raised booths gives you an intimate dining experience.

 Food was delivered in true tapas style.
 Dishes were ordered across the menu range and were delivered to the table one by one.
 Dishes were very authentic, full of flavour and very tasty.
-This type of “grazing” by tapas is extremely popular and works very well as you drink speciality wines and beers between courses.
 All dishes had a sense of flavour which came through and they reflected the Spanish theme very well.
-Dishes ordered were Iberico ham, chorizo and potato, lamb kofta, peppered beef, paprika style squid, all delivered on miniature tapas bowls, hot and full of flavour.
+Dishes ordered were all delivered in miniature tapas bowls, hot and full of flavour.

 A very nice restaurant which is different to most food offerings, this offering of tapas clearly has a market in the area and the restaurant certainly ensures you get the full tapas experience from authentic dishes to the wine and spirits to match.
 The restaurant had a real buzz about it with all staff having to work extra hard delivering sizzling dishes to all different tables.
 The interior gives you a very warm intimate feeling and has a great atmosphere as guests share great little plates of food which ensures conversation and atmosphere.
-Definitely not a formal restaurant but 1884 is still a great experience very well done.
+1884 Wine and Tapas Bar is a great experience very well done.

-Hull Daily Mail Business Awards – Finalist, Tourism and Hospitality
+Hull Daily Mail Business Awards – Finalist, Tourism and Hospitality, 2016.

-The people who began the regeneration of Hull Marina with the launch of The Wilson gastrobar more than six years ago are already reaping the rewards of the bold decision to bring a splash of the Mediterranean to the Humber Riviera.
+The people who began the regeneration of Hull Marina with the launch of The Wilson gastrobar are reaping the rewards of the bold decision to bring a splash of the Mediterranean to the Humber Riviera.

-Deborah Spicer, who built a career in catering and hospitality around the Hull area on her way to becoming manager of The Wilson, oversaw the complete re-design of 1884 Wine & Tapas Bar to feature ever-popular dining booths, a private table for those special occasions, statement chandeliers and wall-sized wine cabinets.
-She also sets the standards of customer care which insist that nothing is too much trouble.
+Deborah Spicer, formerly manager of The Wilson, oversaw the complete re-design of 1884 Wine & Tapas Bar to feature ever-popular dining booths, a private table for special occasions, statement chandeliers and wall-sized wine cabinets.
+She also sets standards of customer care which insist that nothing is too much trouble.

 The result is a unique combination of British food given a tapas twist.
 The wines and beers are unavailable anywhere else in the region, the environment is sumptuous and stylish yet also laid-back and the location is tranquil but in the heart of Hull’s festival hotspots.

-The restaurant created 20 jobs for local people who are being trained to build careers in the hospitality sector and it supports a growing number of local food producers and other suppliers.
+The restaurant created 20 jobs for local people and supports a growing number of local food producers and other suppliers.